aexyzk/YAMPDVRCOSCDRPC/README.md

 3. Copy the Client ID
 4. Go to "Settings"
 5. Set your Discord RPC ID to the one you just copied

-## (Running from source)
-1. Install Python (I used 3.11)
-2. Decompress the .zip
-3. Use a Terminal (Powershell, Alacritty, Konsole, etc), to navigate to the main folder.
-4. Run `python3 ./main.py` to open the python file.

 ### (You can change your addresses for MPD and OSC (for quest or any other standalone vrchat) in the settings)